Hibiscus Tea

 Serving Suggestions

-You can either serve this tea hot or you can add a lot of ice in a glass and pour this over the ice and serve chilled.
+You can either serve this tea hot or add a lot of ice to a glass, pour it over the ice, and serve chilled.
 Either way, it tastes delicious.

-You can also choose to add honey, sugar or stevia or any other sweetener.
+You can also choose to add honey, sugar, stevia, or any other sweetener.

 To serve it to kids, make popsicles of this tea.
 They will just love it.